bvreede/zincfinger/README.md

   - A .csv file with the results as printed in the terminal (named _[identifier]-[speciescombination]_orthcomp.csv_)
   - A .csv file with names and motif sequences of the 'identical' and 'substitution' pairs (named _[identifier]-[speciescombination]_orthcomp-detail.csv_)
   - A .csv file with names and motif sequences of the 'identical' and 'substitution' pairs of the random model (named _[identifier]-[speciescombination]_orthcomp-detail-random.csv_)
+- In the folder 'images':
+  - Two .png files of piecharts, one for the ortholog data and one for the random model.

 ### 3.2 Compare individual motifs
 - To do this, use the script **orthconservation-part2.py**.